kavidriod/NinjaRecipe/README.md

 **Android Concepts Used:**

+* ViewBinding: For easier and safer access to views in the app's layout.
+* The app is developed using Kotlin for modern, concise, and expressive code.
 * Room Database: For local data storage and offline access to recipes.
-* ViewBinding: For easier and safer access to views in the app's layout.

  **Screenshots:**